- Ardsley Oaks WMC

 - Hare & Hounds 28, Sheffield Road, Hoyland Common S74 0DQ (01226) 742283

 - Lord Nelson

 This pub/restaurant has for many years been offering good quality food.
 The food service has quite nearly taken over the pub.
 A drinking area to the side offers tables, chairs and lounge seating but it carries a lack of decor from the food area making you feel out of place.

 313 Barnsley Road,

 Reopened in November 2018 after a stylish refit, the interior of the Rose & Crown now combines the best elements of the traditional and contemporary.
 The snug with its huge map of the local area is especially delightful.
-It's still very much a village pub but the food offering has been enhanced, with steaks, fish and veggie options being particular specialities.
-A two-course offer is available Mon-Thur, 12-7 at £15 (and also on Sunday for £17).
+It's still very much a village pub no longer offers food.
 Walkers and dogs are welcomed.

 - Sports & Social Club